svyrydvladymyr/sliders/README.md

 ## How to use

-The first way is with jQuery:
+The first way using jQuery:

 ```python
     <link rel="stylesheet" href="css/style.css">